St Edward's Crown

-In heraldry

-St Edward's Crown is widely used as a heraldic emblem of the United Kingdom, being incorporated into a multitude of emblems and insignia.
-As the United Kingdom is a constitutional monarchy with responsible government, the crown can also symbolise "the sovereignty (or authority) of the monarch."
-During the reign of Elizabeth II it was found on, amongst others, the Royal Cypher; the Royal Arms of the United Kingdom; the Royal Badges of England; and the badges of the police forces of England and Wales, NHS ambulance services, His Majesty's Coastguard, the British Army, the Royal Marines, the Royal Air Force and HM Revenue and Customs.
-It also formed the logo of Royal Mail, the United Kingdom's postal service.
-(In Scotland, the Crown of Scotland may appear in place of St Edward's Crown).

-Following the death of Queen Elizabeth II, the design of King Charles III's royal cypher was announced in September 2022, which featured the Tudor Crown rather than the St Edward’s Crown.
-According to the College of Arms, it is envisioned that the Tudor Crown will now be used in representations of the Royal Arms, badges and military uniforms.

 History

 Origin

+Some sources date the crown to the reign of Alfred the Great.
+The crown was kept in a box in Westminster Abbey with an inscription on its lid, translated from Latin, 'This is the chief crown of the two, with which were crowned Kings Alfred, Edward and others'.
+Alfred was the first English king to receive a coronation (earlier terms being 'election' and 'consecration'), and, therefore, succeeding Anglo-Saxon monarchs may have wished to preserve it and be crowned with it themselves.
+Robert of Gloucester claimed that Pope Leo IV had blessed Alfred's crown and that the same crown was still in England during the reign of Henry III in the 13th century.
+James Planché noted that if the crown was indeed Alfred's then it would also have been used to crown Edward.
+He therefore asserts that St Edward's Crown had indeed been Alfred's and had merely descended to Edward.
+However, the historian Martin Holmes stated that there is no evidence to support its dating from Alfred's reign.
+The crown was referred to as simply 'the crown' in the oldest description of an English coronation service, that of Richard I. It was not recorded as St Edward's Crown until the coronation of Edward II.

 Edward the Confessor wore his crown at Easter, Whitsun, and Christmas.
-In 1161, he was made a saint, and objects connected with his reign became holy relics.
+In 1161, he was canonised, and objects connected with his reign became holy relics.
 The monks at his burial place of Westminster Abbey claimed that Edward had asked them to look after his regalia in perpetuity for the coronations of all future English kings.
 Although the claim is likely to have been an exercise in self-promotion on the abbey's part, and some of the regalia probably had been taken from Edward's grave when he was reinterred there, it became accepted as fact, thereby establishing the first known set of hereditary coronation regalia in Europe.
 A crown referred to as St Edward's Crown is first recorded as having been used for the coronation of Henry III in 1220, and it appears to be the same crown worn by Edward.
+It is believed Edward was the first English king to wear a crown with arches, known as an imperial or "closed crown", symbolising subservience to no one but God, in the tradition of Byzantine emperors.
+Edward's regalia kept in Westminster Abbey was recorded in an inventory made in circa 1450 by a monk of the abbey, Richard Sporley.
+There it is recorded as 'an excellent golden crown'.
+The 17th century historian John Spelman described the crown as 'of a very ancient work, with flowers adorned with stones of somewhat a plain setting.'